zzzprojects/EntityFramework-Effort/docs2/pages/getting-started/csv-file-format.md

 **CsvDataLoader** component accepts files that follow the traditional CSV format:

- - The first row contains the header names
+ - The first row contains the header names.
- - Comma ( , ) is the separator character
+ - Comma ( , ) is the separator character.
- - Double quote ( " ) is the delimiter character
+ - Double quote ( " ) is the delimiter character.
- - Double double quote ( "" ) is used to express a single double quote between delimiters
+ - Double double quote ( "" ) is used to express a single double quote between delimiters.

 There are some additional requirements that need to be taken into consideration.